mohith-sakthivel/rainbow_dqn/README.md

 ## Usage

-The rainbow algorithm has methods only to facilitate training.
-Users have to write their own function for evaluation.

 For those interested in studying the contributions of various rainbow components, the algorithm supports functionlity to perform ablation studies.

 Modify the arguments passed to the rainbow class as necessary and pass the flags to disable the corresponding components.
 Some combinations might not have the helper functions pre-defined.